rafatkatta/user_data/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 5.1

-* System dependencies
+* System dependencies Linux

-* Configuration
+* Configuration with sqlit3 but you can change it asyou like

-* Database creation
+* Database creation db:setup, db:seed

-* Database initialization
+* Database initialization with rails

-* How to run the test suite
+* run the test suite with rail test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* user ve some test for olds it must be littel than 135 years.
+* user validation for empty name (firstname, lastname).

-* ...
+* user title optional
+* user must be ve a gender
+* address validation for country
+* you can change the application name to use your own name
+* activeadmin davise used for administration and you can use it for other thins.
+* mygoals to use it as start application with minimal functionality,as user account with data (profile) and contact to save time